 TRIMS: As per the pattern instructions, I used a 20 cms nylon zipper, plus a jeans button and some iron-on woven interfacing.
 Also, because of the super stretch material, I used iron on stay tape here and there to keep things in check.

 ALTERATIONS: I cut a size 10 all over, according to my measurements.
-After the initial muslin, in non stretch fabric, I realised that the calves and thighs will never fit in, but there was a inch wedge to be taken out at CB.
-Otherwise, it all fitted quite well, especially over the hips, were I was worried I might have to grade up.
+After the initial muslin, in non-stretch fabric, I realised that the calves and thighs will never fit in, but there was an inch wedge to be taken out at CB.
+Otherwise, it all fits quite well, especially over the hips, where I was worried I might have to grade up.

 I also had to work within the confines of the existing pre-cut trouser legs, so I ended up with capris versions instead of the full length, but that’s not a bad look after all.

 FIT: Overall, I am as happy as I could be with a first attempt on the fit.
 The fabric is ultra stretchy and it makes a lot of wrinkles, especially at the knees front and back, but that’s because I didn’t have enough fabric to make the large calf adjustment which I know I needed and they ride up to the knee.
 Also, I probably need to extend the upper thighs a bit to remove the whiskers in the front.
 The waistband will need a bit more curving, as my waist/hip ratio is really small.